MCP-Mirror/geelen_workers-mcp-server/README.md

 There are lots.
 This pizza is straight out of the oven.
 You may well burn your mouth.

 1. `docs.json` is only generated from `src/index.ts`.
 It doesn't currently crawl imports like a bundler, because no bundler I could find preserved comments in-place in order for me to run the docs generator afterwards.
-2. Documentation generation only works for class exports, and can't handle default exports yet.
-It can, at least, parse `class X {}; export { X as Y }`, but in general most people do `export class X {}` anyway so this is fine for now.
+2. Documentation generation only works for class exports.
+It can, at least, parse `class X {}; export { X as Y }`, but in general most people do `export default class X {}` anyway so this is fine for now.
 3. The local proxy <-> remote proxy communication doesn't follow any particular RPC spec, but it probably should.
-4. Error handling, non-text return values, streaming responses, etc have not really been thought through or aren't yet supported in Claude.
+4. Error handling, non-text return values, streaming responses, etc have not really been thought through but do sorta work.
 5. No `wrangler dev` support yet, but `wrangler dev --remote` should be possible so you don't have to deploy so often
 6. Following on from the above, the spec includes a [`notifications/tools/list_changed` notification](https://spec.modelcontextprotocol.io/specification/server/tools/#list-changed-notification) that should trigger Claude to refresh its list of the tools available, meaning fewer restarts of Claude Desktop.
 But I haven't implemented that yet.
-7. No support for [Resources](https://spec.modelcontextprotocol.io/specification/server/resources/).
-It might be cool to be able to define the list of verified email addresses as a resource, for example.
-That would be a resource, right?
-8. The docs parsing doesn't yet use TS types to either augment or replace the need for `@param` blocks in the JSDoc
+7. The docs parsing doesn't yet use TS types to either augment or replace the need for `@param` blocks in the JSDoc
-9. The doc generation might be completely superfluous if someone was using a validator like zod or a schema library like typebox.
+8. The doc generation might be completely superfluous if someone was using a validator like zod or a schema library like typebox.
 However, I wanted build-time docs generation (i.e. static extraction) and wanted to be as generic as possible, so JSDoc will do for now.
-10. This works on my machine, but has only been _tested_ on my machine.

 ## Future ideas